 - Do approach meditation with a joyous abandon.

 - Do gently and regularly exercise your body.
-While you know that you are more than your physical presence, as long as you occupy a physical body it serves you to shower it with the respect and honor it needs and deserves.
+While you know that you are more than your physical presence, as long as you occupy a physical body it serves you to shower it with all the respect and care you can muster.

 - Do meditate quietly with no fanfare or drama.
 Successful meditation always begins as an intimate personal experience.